lukesherwood/beerfinda/README.md

 Todo:

-- filter count is off by one
-- beerfinda blurb should be same width as container
+- copy changes from login to others
+- little back button in register second page
+- fix login/register/forgotten password styling css needs to be abstracted/bootstrapped
+- abstract (join) filter component from beerfilter component
+- searchTerm contamination when going back to breweries page after clicked on search for beers from brewery
 - add delete 'search' from query for breweries and merchants
-- searchTerm contamination when going back to breweries page after clicked on search for beers from brewery
+- delete blank querires from route
 - validation for contact form
 - change profile create/update validation to vee-validate
 - add change email features
-- abstract (join) filter component from beerfilter component
 - back to top hovering thingy on beers

-- pull out repeated css from sign in register forgot password user etc
-- fix login/register/forgotten password styling css needs to be abstracted/bootstrapped

 Issues found but maybe too-hard-basket/low value: